-Adult Learning Harrow is delivered through partnership with 20 providers (10 of whom are actively delivering in 2017-2018) as well as some direct delivery.
+Adult Learning in Harrow is delivered through partnership with 20 providers (13 of whom are actively delivering in 2021-2023) as well as some direct delivery.

 Funding of Adult, Community Learning in Harrow broadly fall into two types, accredited programmes through the Adult Skills Budget and Community Learning.
 Click on the type link for more information and priority groups.
 The service also funds some Innovation Projects.